lolletsoc/camuzzle/README.md

 camuzzle
 ========

-Puzzle game using node.js and WebRTC
+Puzzle game using node.js, WebRTC, and socket.io